raganwald-deprecated/homoiconic/2008-11-07/from_birds_that_compose_to_method_advice.markdown

 	end

 On a trivial example, the two techniques seem equivalent, so why bother with the extra baggage?
 The answer is that using `super` is a little low level.
 When you see a method definition in a language like Ruby, you don't know whether you are defining a new method, overriding an existing method with entirely new functionality, or "decorating" a method with before advice.
+Using advice can be useful when you want to signal exactly what you are trying to accomplish.

+Another reason to prefer method advice is when you want to share some functionality:

+	class LoggingFoo < SuperFoo

+	  def one_parameter(x)
+			log_entry
+	    super
+			log_exit
+	  end

+	  def two_parameters(x, y)
+			log_entry
+	    super
+			log_exit
+	  end

+	end

+This could be written as:

+	class LoggingFoo < SuperFoo

+	  include NaiveBeforeMethods

+	  before :one_parameter, :two_parameters do
+	    log_entry
+	  end

+	  after :one_parameter, :two_parameters do
+	    log_exit
+	  end

+	end

+This cleanly separates the concern of logging from the mechanism of what teh methods actually do

-Using a before method signals exactly what you are trying to accomplish.
-And besides, before methods also work with methods defined in modules and the current class, not just superclasses.
-So in some ways they are even more flexible than Ruby's built-in meta-object protocol allows.
+> Although this is not the main benefit, method advice also works with methods defined in modules and the current class, not just superclasses.
+So in some ways it is even more flexible than Ruby's `super` keyword.

 **the queer bird**